A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 3. Would you enjoy sharing meals with the residents?
 Do you share common interests?

 4. Are the residents somewhat independent?
-Is there social activity in the common areas or a place where individuals can practice their faith?
+Are there social activities in the common areas or a place where individuals can practice their faith?

 5. Do the residents seem happy?